 Interesting quiz: (BBC NEWS) — Booze calculator: What’s your drinking nationality?
 “In the month of December alcohol consumption increases as many people celebrate the festive season.
 But how does your drinking measure up to the average from countries around the world?
 Find out below if you are similar to a boozy Belarusian or a teetotal Kuwaiti.”
 CLICK HERE.
 (Whispering) — I drink like I am from Haiti!!

 Sitting here editing the Ramblings and listening to CNN.
 Of course, in depth repetitive coverage of the Sony Hack … and an explanation why Sony caved, will not release “The Interview” … and the talking heads explaining why they should release the movie.
 Go figure.
 Now that I am nicotine free, given the lifting of the embargo on Cuba … I could legally buy Cuban Cigars!!!
 Sunday Lunch and a Movie?
 Pork Roast with baby peas and mashed potatoes.
 The movie?
 “Kung Fu Jungle ”

 Time to post these Ramblings and settle in for a quiet evening at Ft Timmerman.
-I remain nicotine free.
-Sunday lunch and a movie?
-A pot roast with mashed potatoes and peas.
-The movie?
-“Dracula Untold ”.
-Later when I say my Thank You’s for the many blessings in my life and Susan to share them with … I will say a prayer for the safe and soon return of our men and women in uniform, Care to join me?
-Be and sleep well.
-The best we have are on watch so you can.
-If my post offends, I apologize.
-That is not my intent.
+Later when I say my Thank You’s for the many blessings in my life and Susan to share them with … I will also say a prayer for the safe and soon return of our men and women in uniform, (care to join me?)
+Be and sleep well, the best we have as a nation are on watch so you can.
+If my post offends, I apologize … that is certainly not my intent.
 And yes, I remain nicotine free, 663 days, 35,849 ciggybutts not smoked … and $5,825 saved.
 As always …